 Risk Reduction Plan.
 The purpose of a risk reduction plan is to reduce or eliminate significant risks.
 The plan should describe prevention and mitigation measures for the significant safety vulnerabilities previously identified.
 The development of prevention and mitigation measures is usually done in conjunction with the ISV, which assesses the scenarios and identified hazards.
-Risk binning is one available analysis tool used to classify vulnerabilities, as shown in Appendix II.
+Risk binning is one available analysis tool used to classify vulnerabilities.
+Appendix II shows an example risk binning approach.